 After comparing the different diet compositions and mortality sources of arrowtooth flounder, we shift focus slightly to view them within the context of the larger GOA food webs (Fig. 6).
 Arrowtooth flounder occupy a relatively high trophic level in the GOA, and represent the highest biomass single species group at that high trophic level.
 The green boxes represent direct prey of arrowtooth, the dark blue boxes the direct predators of arrowtooth, and light blue boxes represent groups that are both predators and prey of arrowtooth.
 Visually, it is apparent that arrowtooth's direct trophic relationships in each ecosystem include a majority of species groups.
 In the GOA, the significant predators of arrowtooth (blue boxes joined by blue lines) include the halibut, sea lions, sharks, and fisheries.
 Significant prey of arrowtooth (green boxes joined by green lines) include several fish groups, Euphausiids, and Pandalid shrimp.
-The most interesting interaction may be with pollock, which are both prey of adult arrowtooth, and predators on juvenile arrowtooth so the impact of this interaction on the two populations is very different between ecosystems.
+The most interesting interaction may be with pollock, which are both prey of adult arrowtooth, and predators on juvenile arrowtooth.
+This situation is also observed in the EBS, but there the biomass of pollock overwhelms that of arrowtooth so the impact of this interaction on the two populations is very different between ecosystems.